vipulchaudhary16/data-structures-and-algorithms/README.md

 ## Topic Wise DSA Quentions and Their Solution in C++

 ## Contribution Rule
+- Add Solution for those Questions which are not present in this Repository
-File name convention:
+  - File name convention:
     - sr_no-question name.md
       - Eg: 45-Merge K Sorted List.md

-File Structure:
+  - File Structure:
     - It should be .md file
     - On top Header tag with problem link on any platform like Leetcode, GFG etc
     - C++ code in code box

-Structure Example :
+File Structure Example :

 ```
 # [Problem Name](Problem Link)